 But like all people, I don't compare my personal sadnesses against the weight of all human sadness, don't measure my life against the full spectrum of all lives.
 It was significant to me.

 Nor was it the only time I felt cut out.
 I hate to list them all.
-But since the subject was raised, and not my me, maybe it's overdue, in a society where slights and sufferings have become a strange sort of currency, chits we flash to show how ... well, disadvantaged we are.
+But since the subject was raised, and not by me, maybe it's overdue, in a society where slights and sufferings have become a strange sort of currency, chits we flash to show how ... well, disadvantaged we are.
 Because that makes us somehow worthy, somehow better, almost morally pure, in our own eyes at least.

 Not that all of them add up to being disadvantaged.
 But they do show that my colleague's imagination—he's a white guy, he's sitting pretty in the white guy club—is out of kilter with reality, with my reality as I experienced it.
 Everyone is privileged, compared to someone else, and maybe one reason why the speakers at Pomona College were so insistent about trotting out their bona fides of disadvantage was to obscure, to themselves if no one else, that they might have had humble beginnings, but they're making up for it now, and have ascended into the elite.
 Most Americans still don't go to college at all.
 Most people in the world live in poverty, or nearly.
-Their parents might have struggled, but they went to school in heaven.
+Their parents might have struggled, but they went to school in the heaven-like town of Claremont, California.
 They're now the advantaged, holders of privilege, whether they like it or not, and no amount of blowing kisses at the kitchen staff will change that.
 Slagging others based on your own assumed superiority is sort of what the privileged do, and if that assault is based on your ancestors coming over on the Mayflower or on their wading the Rio Grande is only a matter of personal style.

 We all have our privileges, and our exclusions, and they seem very tangible to ourselves.
 I was not only fat, but the sole Jew in my elementary school—being Jewish isn't considered a minority anymore, I suppose because many Jews do well.
 Like Asians, we've succeeded so much we've voided our minority status card.
 Maybe so.
-But that doesn't mean being Jewish doesn't put you on the outside Christian society, squirming while the rest of the class sings their carols and goes to their church camps.
+But that doesn't mean being Jewish doesn't put you on the outside of Christian society, squirming while the rest of the class sings their carols and goes to their church camps.
 People still fucking hate us, and part of that hate is pretending all Jews are bankers and movie makers and George Soros, basking in privilege.
 All the obstacles of being a minority and none of the contact cool.
 Or so it can seem.
 One reason my upbringing was so solitary is because half of my extended family was back in Poland, buried in a pit.
 If that isn't a disadvantage, what is?

 I don't see the utility into making your struggles into a kind of reality show competition.
 Maybe it's just the human joy of running down the lives of others, sight unseen, in using your story, whatever it is, to bludgeon those you resent for the easy path you assume they enjoyed.
 I'm not looking for sympathy.
 Instead, I'm asking: why does your struggle need to trump mine?
 What is the point of you finding your voice if the first thing you say is that others are somehow no good because they didn't climb the mountain you climbed?
 How do you know your path is steeper than mine?
 Why do we have to be in competition at all?
 That's the part I don't understand.
 So you can come out ahead?
 Okay, I tap out and yield; you come out ahead.
 You win, pinning me in the suffering competition.
 Now what?

 Once we're done comparing hardships, we need to seek commonalities.
 We must tire of bickering and find ways we are similar, rather than highlighting differences.
 That's what bugged me about the Pomona graduation.
 I did not, as some leaped to assume, resent the hoopla over these various ethnicities and groups.
 Good for them.
 I applauded.
-But what bothered me was the consistent shattering the student body into its component pieces in order to show off each sparkly shard, without ever making the slightest effort to gather the fragments back up and show how they might fit together into a cohesive whole, into something that everyone can be a part of.
+But what bothered me was the consistent shattering of the student body into its component pieces in order to show off each sparkly shard, without ever making the slightest effort to gather the fragments back up and show how they might fit together into a cohesive whole, into something that everyone can be a part of.
 Because I believe they all fit together, somehow.
 They have to.